Mathesar/a500-simple-spi-hardware/README.md

 # a500-simple-spi
-Simple SPI controller for Amiga 500 with support for SD-cards and Ethernet controller
+Simple SPI controller for the Amiga 500 with support for SD-cards and Ethernet controller.
+This repository contains the hardware CAD files.